aichacamara/international-vaccine-allocation/README_seir_opt.txt

 -----------------------------------------------------------------------------
 Usage

-To run seir_opt2, give the name of the FOLDER containing input files:
+To run seir_opt2 or seir_QP3, give the name of the FOLDER containing input files:

 > python seir_opt2 input_data

 This does multiple runs, one for each file in this folder.
+Both programs use the same input file, though not all inputs are used by QP.

-To run seir_QP3, give the path to the input file.
+To run old programs, such as seir_QP2, give the path to the input file.
 To read T2.xml in the folder "input_data":

-> python seir_QP3 input_data/T2.xml
+> python seir_QP2 input_data/T2.xml

-Both programs use the same input file, though not all inputs are used by QP.
 -----------------------------------------------------------------------------
 Outputs